-Katherine Mallory, of Lenoxdale, gave birth to her second daughter, Avilene, on September 8 at Baystate Franklin Medical Center.
-She tells her story of her decision to travel 1 ½ hours to have her baby here:
+Katherine Mallory of Lenoxdale gave birth to her second daughter, Avilene, on September 8 at Baystate Franklin Medical Center.
+Below, she tells the story of her decision to travel 1 ½ hours to have her baby.

 My first birthing experience wasn’t what I had imagined; there were many issues that made me uneasy.
 Finally, though, after 24 hours of labor, I delivered my beautiful daughter by Cesarean section.